-In this article, we'll guide you through the basics of Monte Carlo simulations, help you understand the core concepts, walk through a Monte Carlo example model, and discuss how to make Monte Carlo simulation work for your business.
+In this article, we'll guide you through the basics of Monte Carlo simulations, help you understand the core concepts, walk through a Monte Carlo example model, and discuss how to make Monte Carlo distributions work for your business.

 Income probability distribution created using Monte Carlo simulations in @RISK.